woupiestek/scryptic/log.md

 ### solution

-I settled on a simpler refactor, that doesn trie to reduce the graph much (yet).
+I settled on a simpler refactor, that doesn't try to reduce the graph much (yet).

 ## 2024-04-03